MortezaTavasoly/interactive-card-details-form/README.md

-this project design is inspired by : https://www.frontendmentor.io/ challenges.
+this project is a responsive design challenge inspired by : https://www.frontendmentor.io/ challenges.